Vyral/base-template/_posts/2019-01-11-what-is-the-missing-piece-of-your-real-estate-career.md

 {% include pullquote.html %}

 Here at Abby Realty, we have two cultural dimensions that propel our agents to success.
 The first is a productivity culture that lends support to agents and helps them achieve any level of aspiration.
-The second is a comradery culture.
+The second is a camaraderie culture.
 In other words, we all know, like, and support each other.&nbsp;

 These two dimensions aren’t a perfect fit for every agent.
 Some agents prefer to do things on their own. **If you’re the type of person who wants to move ahead in friendship and companionship with others, though, our team might be the perfect environment for you.&nbsp;**